 Deleting Messages: There is one special feature which is, despite having a crucial effect on data protection, often missing in instant messaging services: an option to revoke and delete already sent messages.

 WhatsApp is essentially supporting this function, with some rather big limitation, though: only messages sent within a period of seven minutes may be deleted – but at least now an increase of up to 68 minutes has been made, giving users more time to delete already sent messages.
 Within this short time-frame it is possible to remove successfully transmitted and even already read messages.

 But this feature does leave its traces: Addressees will see a “deleted message” information instead of the original content.
 And there are more reasons to handle the procedure with care: Messages cannot be made unread and WhatsApp is not able to delete potential screenshots from the receiving device.
 Additionally, there are two options to delete messages: For your eyes only or for all participants of the chat.
 Both options can be found in the same menu and may be confused with one another.
 And as you are not getting any kind of confirmation, if the deletion on your counterpart’s device was successful, it is hard to track.

-In most instances it is too complicated or too late (remember the seven-minute-window) to correct such a mistake once it has been made.
+In most instances it is too complicated or too late to correct such a mistake once it has been made.